Daniel (biblical figure): Islam

-Illustration of a 1585-1590 Ottoman manuscript depicting Danyal (right) speaking to king Nebuchadnezzar II as a dream interpreter.
+Illustration of a 1585–1590 Ottoman manuscript depicting Danyal (right) speaking to king Nebuchadnezzar II as a dream interpreter.

-Daniel (Arabic: دانيال, Dānyāl) is not mentioned by name in the Qur'an and is generally not considered a Prophet of Islam.
+Daniel (Arabic: دانيال, Dānyāl) is not mentioned by name in the Qur'an and is generally not considered by Sunnis to be a Prophet of Islam, unlike Shia Muslims and some other denominations.
 However some literature by Muslims in later years contain accounts of his prophet-hood, which tells how he was rescued from lions with the aid of the prophet Jeremiah (in Bel and the Dragon it is the prophet Habakkuk who plays this role) and interpreted the king's dream of a statue made of four metals destroyed by a rock from heaven, as having interpreted the writing on the wall, investigation, etc. All sources, both classical and modern, describe him as a saintly and righteous man, carrying on the common tradition of accepting Jewish knowledge as long as it does not go against Quran and hadith.
 Abdullah Yusuf Ali (1872–1953) in his Qur'anic commentary says:

 Daniel was a righteous man of princely lineage and lived about 620–538 B.C.
 He was carried off to Babylon in 605 B.C. by Nebuchadnezzar, the Assyrian, but was still living when Assyria was overthrown by the Medes and Persians.
 In spite of the "captivity" of the Jews, Daniel enjoyed the highest offices of state at Babylon, but he was ever true to Jerusalem.
 His enemies (under the Persian monarch) got a penal law passed against any one who "asked a petition of any god or man for 30 days" except the Persian King.
 But Daniel continued true to Jerusalem.
 "His windows being open in his chambers towards Jerusalem, he kneeled upon his knees three times a day, and prayed, and gave thanks before his God, as he did aforetime."